The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 The Inspector tool is a graphical interface for the Common Lisp function inspect.
 It is used for speedy exploration of Lisp objects - just double click on a slot to inspect the value in the slot - and can also modify the values.
 Further, the Inspector can be configured with new views on your own data structures.

-The Inspector tool running on Mac OS X
+The Inspector tool on macOS.

 The LispWorks IDE tools all work together smoothly.
 For example, a frequent operation is to transfer the inspected object to the Listener tool, achieved by the command Object > Listen.